coveooss/json-schema-for-humans/docs/_includes/README.md

 #### CLI options

 #### --config
-Supply config parameters.
+Supply generation config parameters.
 The parameters are documented in the JSON schema `config_schema.json` at the root of the repo.

 Each parameter is in the format `--config parameter_name=parameter_value`.
 Example: `--config expand_buttons=true`.
 The parameter value must be valid JSON.